 In the early 1970’s, a half dozen friends came together with the purpose of learning to live better and contribute to others’ doing so.
-Challenged by a postal service employee to pick a name for our group on the spot so that we might share a post office box as unrelated individuals, we light-heartedly called ourselves Magic.
+Challenged by a postal service employee to pick on the spot a name for our group on the spot so that we might share a post office box as unrelated individuals, we light-heartedly called ourselves Magic.

 Few people at that time had heard of ecology—scientific study of interaction between life and environment.
 Fewer still had given much thought to it.
-Early Magicians and those who’ve followed share a perception that ecology is the sole demonstrated method to more accurately discern and enjoy value.
+Early Magicians and those who’ve followed share a perception that ecology is the sole demonstrated method to more accurately discern and more fully enjoy value.